xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 the difference between them is that ips can act as a hardware switch to cut a malicious traffic whereas the ids only raise alerts

+they are oftenly shipped inside a firewall by some companies

 #### soc
 <!-- https://www.ibm.com/topics/security-operations-center -->

-*security operations center* or isoc *information security ...*
+*security operations center* or isoc *information security operations center*

-is the structure (people, room, screens, devices...) where logs are gathered & correlated
+is the structure (people, room, screens & devices) where logs are gathered & correlated

-people are present at full-time to maintain the soc since it is a very important protection mesure (the ciso *chief information security officer*, analysts, devops/secdevops person...)
+people are present at full-time to maintain the soc since it is a very important protection mesure (the ciso *chief information security officer*, analysts, devops/secdevops teams...)

 the soc integrate various solutions such as a [siem](#siem) or a [soar](#soar) for example